Welcome to Episode 7. Before we start, if you missed Episode 6 please feel free to check it out.

 Preparation and Airhead Toilet Installation on Colonel K – finally!!

 So the planned installation of our Airhead on Colonel K, our Overlander RV, kept being delayed due to various problems incurred with our bathroom refit.
+Doing this in the UK we pretty much have to do it all ourselves as there are not too many companies here who can do this (folks we know in the States have used services like Muse & Co and had it all taken care of for them!).
 But the new floor was finally laid and we were ready to install the toilet!

 He then made a hole for the hose to pass through the side of the sink unit he had constructed – very useful having a husband who is so good at DIY!!